weng1102/reading_app/curriculum/testnextsentencenoimages.md

 1a.
 What tool is the person using to dig?
   1a. [button: choice, correct, , , css attributes/] The person is digging with a spade.
   1a. [button: choice, , , , css attributes/] The person is digging with a hoe.
-  1a. [button: choice, , , , css attributes/] The person is digging with a post digger.
+  1a. [button: choice, , , , css attributes/] THe person is digging with a post digger.
   1a. [button: choice, correct, , , css attributes/] The person is digging with a shovel.
 1a.
 Where is the person digging?
   1a. [button: choice, , , , css attributes/] The person is digging in the kitchen.